iocoop/policies/Bylaws.md

 The inspectors shall determine the number of memberships outstanding and the voting power of each, the number represented at the meeting, and the existence of a quorum.
 They shall receive votes, ballots, and consents, hear and determine all challenges and questions regarding the right to vote, count and tabulate all votes and consents, determine when the polls will close, and determine the result.
 They may do those acts which are proper to conduct the election or vote with fairness to all members.
 The inspectors shall perform these duties impartially, in good faith, to the best of their ability, and as expeditiously as is practical.

-## ARTICLE VII.
-DIRECTORS
+## Article VII.
+Directors

 ### Section 7.01.
 Number.

 The corporation shall have no fewer than three and no more than nine Directors, collectively known as the Board of Directors.
+The exact number of directors shall be fixed, within those limits, by a resolution adopted by the Board of Directors.

 ### Section 7.02.
 Qualifications.